We are proposing to develop the Walpole Bank Solar Farm on land south west of Walpole Bank Substation, The Marsh.

 Our innovative and entrepreneurial approach to subsidy-free renewable energy is assisting the country’s move towards a more secure renewable energy supply and accelerating our combined progress to net zero.

-You are invited to attend a public consultation event at which you can see our plans, learn more about our proposals and talk to the project team.
+We held a public consultation event at which local residents were able to see our plans, learn more about our proposals and talk to the project team.

-We’re holding our public consultation event at Walpole Community Centre, Summer Close, Wisbech, PE14 7JW on Tuesday 25th February 2020.
+Our public consultation event was held at Walpole Community Centre, Summer Close, Wisbech, PE14 7JW on Tuesday 25th February 2020.

 Register for updates